-The increase in amortization in 2004 was due to amortization expense associated with an acquisition accounted for as a purchase that was completed in the fourth quarter of 2004.
+The increase in amortization in 2004 was due to amortization expense associated with an acquisition accounted for as a purchase that was completed in fourth quarter 2003.
 Expiration lists and non-compete agreements are amortized using the straight-line method over their estimated useful lives (5 to 15 years for expiration lists and 5 to 6 years for non-compete agreements).